jeffswartz/base64-rust-code-challenge/README.md

 wasm-pack build
 ```

-cd to the www directory and run:
+Then, cd to the web directory and run:

 ```
 npm install
 ```

 Then run the web app.
-In the www directory, run:
+In the web directory, run:

 ```
+npm run build
-npm run start
+npm start
 ```